top of page

 1. Can the student remember to wear their gardening gloves and put them on independently?

-2. Can the student read the instructions on the seeds and open the packets?
+2. Model then invite the sensory explorer to read the instructions on the seeds and open the packets?

-3. Can the student plant the seeds to the requires depth then cover with soil?
+3. Model then invite the sensory explorer to plant the seeds to the requires depth then cover with soil?

-4. Can the student water the pots/seed tray?
+4. Model then invite the sensory explorer to water the pots/seed tray?

-4. Can the student communicate a request for ‘help’ if required?
+4. Can the person communicate a request for ‘help’ if required?

 Activity